Toronto Catholic District School Board: Organization

-The Toronto Catholic District School Board mission statement relies on as "an inclusive learning community uniting home, parish and school and rooted in the love of Christ" that "educates students to grow in grace and knowledge and to lead lives of faith, hope and charity."
-The vision encourages learning communities of the Board to "transform the world through witness, faith, innovation and action."
+The Toronto Catholic District School Board mission statement that nurtures "the faith development and academic excellence of our Catholic learning community through the love of God, neighbour, and self."
+The vision encourages learning communities of the Board to follow God's Image that grows in "Knowledge, with Justice and Hope."

 The school board is governed by 12 elected trustees who serve for a four-year term.
 Each year one secondary school student is selected to serve on the board as a student trustee (who is not entitled to vote).
 The chair of the board, the vice-chair, and the honorary treasurer are elected at the inaugural meeting of the board, and serve for one year.
-As of August 2013, Ann Andrachuk serves as chair, and Sal Piccininni serves as vice-chair.
+As of November 2024, Markus de Domenico serves as chair, and Kevin Morrison serves as vice-chair.
 Trustees are paid $18,500 a year in salary, and can claim up to $18,000 for expenses.
 Prior to the 1998 separation of French-language schools, the Metropolitan Separate School Board had three French language seats.
 The policies of the Board are administered by the Director of Education and designates.

 There are more than 91,000 students serving over 195 Catholic schools, and represent close to 475,000 Catholic school supporters in all of Toronto.
 The TCDSB also has staff consisting of 6,000 teachers, 2,800 support staff, 360 principals and vice principals, and 200 administrators.

 In addition, the Board operates standing three committees: the Student Achievement and Well Being, Catholic Education and Human Resources, Corporate Affairs, Strategic Planning and Property, & Governance Framework.